ucsb-cs48-s20/project-s2-t3-slack-bot/team/RETROS.md

 Retro leader fill this in.

-* A brief description of what retro outline or process you used.
+* A brief description of what retro outline or process you used: I used the start/stop/continue process.
 * A brief assessment of how it went.
+It went fairly well.
+We discussed what we should start doing as a team, especially highlighting the need for equal team and individual contributions.
 * What advice would you give to the next person leading a retro based on what you learned today?
+If you plan to use start/stop/continue, have an organized way to go though what everyone contributed.
+Also, don't be afraid to say what needs to be said regarding the team dynamic.